|Servicing category||Overall ranking||Management and organization||Loan administration||Outlook|

-- The audit cycle varies based on the risks but is performed at least every 12 months for residential servicing operations and every 24 months for commercial servicing operations.
+- The audit cycle varies based on the risks but is performed at least every 24 months for commercial servicing operations and every 12 months for residential servicing operations.

 - Internal audit issues are reported quarterly to the board of directors and the audit committee.

-FNF provided us with a summary of the most recent internal audits.
-There were no reportable findings for the residential servicing audits.
+FNF provided a summary of the most recent internal audits and no material issues were identified.

 In addition to its internal audit process, FNF is subject to external audits by insurers and regulators.
 While we were not given access to these reports, management stated that there were no issues identified in those audits.
 FNF also completes an annual Uniform Single Attestation Program review and was in compliance, with no exceptions noted for the 2019 review.
 The Canadian Standard on Assurance Engagements 3416 Report from Oct.
 1, 2018, through Sept.
 30, 2019, contained one minor exception that has been remediated.

 The business units manage their vendors at an operational level, while the legal department manages vendor procurement and contracting.

 - The IT department sends a list of due diligence questions to be answered by proposed vendors in order to determine vendor risk to the organization.
 Vendor information security requirements and privacy questions are tailored based on the identity of the vendor, nature of the service, and the type of personal information, if any, to be disclosed to and stored by the vendor.

 - The testing of the vendors' systems is conducted to determine suitability and compliance with FNF security and privacy standards.

 - The company has a vendor management committee who meets quarterly to discuss vendor effectiveness, protection of private information, timeliness, and other factors.